varunk08/book_notes/programming/effective_modern_cpp.md

 Distinction between arguments and parameters of a function is important, because parameters are `lvalues` but the arguments with which they are initialized may be `rvalues` or `lvalues`.

+*Exception safety basic guarantee*: assuring callers that even if an exception is thrown, program invariants remain intact (no data structures are corrupted).
+*strong guarantee*: state of the program remains as it was prior to the call.

+Function objects created through lambda expressions are known as *closures*